yosshy/python-yakumo/README.md

 <yakumo.nova.v2.server.Resource (id="b1477f6c-bbc4-4c37-ba05-14b935a5d08c", name="vm1")>
 >>>
 ```
-You can check the two objects are the same.
+You can check the two objects are the same:
 ```
 >>> s == s2
 True
 >>>
 ```
-And deleting it:
+and delete one:
 ```
 >>> s.delete()
 >>>